 Last week, we started our examination of toxic stories about mold in Illinois, Florida, New York, and California in this four-part series.
-This week, we shutterstock_183994487continue down this moldy road into Chicago and New York.
+This week, we continue down this moldy road into Chicago and New York.

 “The Whole Building is Leaking like a Sieve.”